hubstrauss/flash-fft-conv/README.md

 python setup.py install
 ```

+N.B:
+* You may have some memory limitations on your computer.
+If you see the repeated killed message, your system is maybe running out of memory.
+Try reducing the number of jobs used for compilation by setting the ```MAX_JOBS``` environment variable.
+* If you don't need the ninja build system, try forcing the build to use the default make using the environment variable ```USE_NINJA```.

 Once it's installed, you should be able to run the test suite:
 ```
 pytest -s -q tests/test_flashfftconv.py